backstube-gaming/ComfyWorkbench/README.md

 # FAQ

-## Is the full/paid version of ComfyWorkbench an abo?
+## Is the full/paid version of ComfyWorkbench a subscription?

 No!
 You just buy the full version once and it belongs to you forever, including any future updates.

-## Why is ComfyWorkbench showing up as untrusted?
+## Why is ComfyWorkbench showing up as untrusted/unrecognized?

-ComfyWorkbench is not backed by a large organization and aquiring a trusted certificate is quite expensive.
+ComfyWorkbench is not backed by a large organization and acquiring a trusted certificate is quite expensive.
 The only reason it shows up as "untrusted" is that Windows does not know us as a verified publisher.
+If you trust our own certificate once, all updates should not show up as untrusted again.

 ## Why is ComfyWorkbench Windows only for now?